View All 1856 Indian Princess Three Dollar

 Description

 The 1856 (S) Indian Princess Three Dollar is a dollar produced at the San Francisco Mint as part of the Indian Princess Three Dollars 1854-1889 series.
-With a mintage of 34,500, this is a scarce issue.
-The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess, similar to but distinct from the gold dollar design, while the reverse displays a wreath of tobacco, wheat, corn, and cotton enclosing the denomination 3 DOLLARS and date.
-Designed by James Barton Longacre.
+With a mintage of 34,500, this is a less common issue — the higher-mintage of the two mint variants, representing 57% of production.
+The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess, similar to but distinct from the gold dollar design and the reverse displays a wreath of tobacco, wheat, corn, and cotton enclosing the denomination 3 DOLLARS and date.
+Philadelphia and San Francisco production.
+The 1856-S is scarce.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $1.6K to $38K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 5.02 grams, 20.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7975.
-The Three Dollar gold piece is one of the most unusual denominations in U.S. A challenging series with many low-mintage dates.
-The 1870-S is a legendary rarity (unique).
-Proof-only dates and the overall scarcity of the denomination make it a prestige series for gold specialists.

 External References